tallarium/ember-stateful/README.md

 All state transitions and action invocations (`this.send`) are synchronous.
 You need to manage asynchronocity yourself.
-A good recipe is to have a state corresponding to an asynchronous operation which initiates the operation in the `_enter` hook and transitions to another state upon resolution of the operation.
+A good recipe is to have a state corresponding to an asynchronous operation which initiates the operation in the `_try` hook and transitions to another state upon resolution of the operation.
-Dually, the `_exit` hook is a good place to cancel pending asynchronous operations, e.g. by cancelling any timers created by `Ember.run.later`, by setting a boolean guard variable that should be checked after an asynchronous action completes before initiating a transition to another state, or, even better, by cancelling an
+Dually, the `_finally` hook is a good place to cancel pending asynchronous operations, e.g. by cancelling any timers created by `Ember.run.later`, by setting a boolean guard variable that should be checked after an asynchronous action completes before initiating a transition to another state, or, even better, by cancelling an